prominence-eosc/examples/README.md

-# examples
+# Example jobs and workflows

-Examples jobs and workflows
+* workflow-blender-demo: renders frames from the Blender classroom demo and creates a movie